-9 The ABC programme has a cessation focus and refers to health professionals asking about smoking status, providing Brief advice and providing cessation support.
+4 The ABC programme has a cessation focus and refers to health professionals Asking about smoking status, providing Brief advice and providing Cessation support.
 The provision of professional advice and cessation support is shown to increase the likelihood of smokers making quit attempts and the success rate of those attempts.

-10 This data is sourced from the national Maternity Dataset which only covers approximately 80% of pregnancies nationally, as such, the results indicate trends rather than absolute performance.
+5 This data is sourced from the national Maternity Dataset which only covers approximately 80% of pregnancies nationally, as such, the results indicate trends rather than absolute performance.
 Standards have been set nationally in line with other ABC programme smoking targets.

 Population-Based Screening Services These services help to identify people at risk and support earlier intervention and treatment.
-Success is evident through high levels of engagement with services.
-Notes 2017/18 Results 2018/19 Results 2020/21 Target Four-year-olds provided with a B4 School Check (B4SC) A 11 ◆ 98% 93% 90% Four-year-olds (identified as obese at their B4SC) offered a referral for clinical assessment and family-based nutrition, activity and lifestyle intervention Q 96% 94% 95% Women aged 25-69 having a cervical cancer screen in the last 3 years A 12 ◆ 74% 72% 80% Women aged 50-69 having a breast cancer screen in the last 2 years A 12 ♦ 72% 77% 70%
+Success is evident through high levels of engagement.
+Notes Target Group 2018/19 Results 2019/20 Results 2021/22 Target Four-year-olds provided with a B4 School Check (B4SC) A 6 Māori 98% 97% 90% A Total 93% 94% 90% Four-year-olds (identified as obese at their B4SC) offered a referral for Māori 83% 100% 0.507 clinical assessment and family-based nutrition, activity and lifestyle intervention Q Total 94% 100% 95% Women aged 25-69 having a cervical cancer screen in the last 3 years A^7 Māori 68% 68% 80% women aged 23-09 having a cervical cancer screen in the last 3 years ^ Total 72% 72% 80% Women aged 45 60 having a broast cancer serven in the last 2 years A^7 Māori 68% 66% 70% Women aged 45-69 having a breast cancer screen in the last 2 years ^ Total 76% 69% 70% People aged 60-74 participating in the national bowel screening programme ^ Māori new new 600% А Total new new 60%

 Immunisation Services These services reduce the transmission and impact of vaccine-preventable diseases.
-High coverage rates are indicative of a well-coordinated, successful service.
-Notes 2017/18 Results 2018/19 Results 2020/21 Target Children fully immunised at eight months of age A 13 ◆ 83% 79% 95% Proportion of eight-month-olds 'reached' by immunisation services Q 96% 96% 95% Young people (Year 8) completing the HPV vaccination programme A 14 ◆ ◆ 39% 30% 75% Older people (65+) receiving a free influenza ('flu') vaccination A 15 ◆ 56% 55% 75%
+High coverage rates indicate a well-coordinated, successful service.
+Notes Target Group 2018/19 Results 2019/20 Results 2021/22 Target Children fully immunised at eight months of age A 8 Māori 83% 81% 0506 A Total 79% 78% 95% Proportion of eight-month-olds 'reached' by immunisation services Q Total 96% 95% 95% Children fully immuniced at two years Δ. Māori 94% 90% 95% Children fully immunised at two years А Total 83% 82% 95%0 Voung people (Veer 9) completing the LIDV (receipation programme A 9 Māori 30% 47% 75% Young people (Year 8) completing the HPV vaccination programme A Total 30% 53% 15%0 Older people (65+) receiving a free influenza ('flu') vaccination A 10 Māori 50% 44% 7504 A-10 Total 55% 58% 75%

-11 The B4 School Check is the final core check, under the national Well Child/Tamariki Ora schedule, which children receive at age four.
+6 The B4 School Check is the final core check, under the national Well Child/Tamariki Ora schedule, which children receive at age four.
 It is free and includes assessment of vision, hearing, oral health, height and weight, allowing health concerns to be identified and addressed early.
 Obesity is particularly concerning in children as it is associated with a wide range of health conditions and increased risk of illness.
 It can also affect a child's immediate health, educational attainment and quality of life.
 A referral for children identified with weight concerns allows families to access support to maintain healthier lifestyles.